 available in both BigPicture and BigGantt

 Gantt charts tend to be heavily utilized throughout the execution stage of a project.
-Looking at the below screenshot, you’ve got the WBS pane to the left, but the wbs is combined here with the timeline view (to the right) for optimal visibility into the battlefield.
+If you look at the below screenshot, you’ve got the WBS pane to the left, but the work breakdown structure is combined here with the timeline view (to the right) for optimal visibility into the battlefield.
 Now, notice the crucial ‘Status’ column.
-Can you see the BPIV-30 Project management phase?
+Can you see the BPIV-30 Project Initiation phase?
 33,3% of its sub-items are open, further 33,3% are in progress, and finally, 33,3% have been completed.
-So, the aggregation of low-level data is the first application of the wbs.
+So, the aggregation of low-level data is the first application of the WBS.

 Work Breakdown Structure in Scope module

 We should have begun this study with the Scope module because it tends to be utilized before the Gantt charts in a typical project workflow.
 Here, you decompose high-level initiatives into more manageable epics, stories, tasks, sub-tasks, and other types, so that teams can tackle a project.
 The view is highly configurable, and note how the ‘Status’ and ‘Time tracking’ columns supply the bird’s eye view on the whole portfolio (in ’24 Portfolio’ row).

 WBS through Board module

 Another spot where you can find the work breakdown structure is Board module, and specifically its backlog (the right pane in the below screenshot).
 Remember, when we stated that WBS promotes delivering usable chunks of work (deliverables)?
 Agile teams use Board to plan work for the upcoming iterations and program increments, and so they need to have the backlog structured, to channel their efforts toward those deliverables.
 Interestingly, agile folks call the thing ‘backlog structure’, or ‘backlog model’, rather than ‘work breakdown structure’.